Barry Mungar

 Barry Mungar (born November 4, 1961) is a Canadian former professional basketball player.
 Following his college career at St. Bonaventure, he went on to play professionally in Europe.
-He was a key member of the Canadian national team in the late 80's, appearing with the team in several major tournaments, including the 1988 Olympics in Seoul.
+He was a key member of the Canadian national team in the late 80's, appearing with the team in several major tournaments, including the 1988 Summer Olympics in Seoul.

 Basketball career

-Born in Ottawa, Ontario, Mungar attended Highland Secondary School in Dundas, Ontario, in the late 1970's where he starred at basketball.
+Born in Ottawa, Ontario, Mungar attended Highland Secondary School in Dundas, Ontario, in the late 1970s where he starred at basketball.
 In 1981, he joined St. Bonaventure but suffered a back injury early in the season and missed all but two games.
 During his final season with St. Bonaventure, he averaged 17.1 points and 8.0 rebounds and was named to the All-Atlantic 10 Conference First-Team.
-Following his college career, he was drafted in the fourth round of the 1986 NBA Draft, taken 82nd overall by the Washington Bullets.
+Following his college career, he was drafted in the fourth round of the 1986 NBA draft, taken 82nd overall by the Washington Bullets.
 After not making it to the final roster, Mungar left for Europe where he played professionally in Italy.